3/4/2025

 Analyst, Guggenheim

-I was just asking that because many of the smaller biotech funding biotech companies saw some struggle during the twenty three twenty.
-Twenty two, twenty three phase.
-So that is what I was hitting on.
-Not so much.
-I completely understand.
-You come more on the commercial and probably late stage clinical states.
-And most of what
+I was just asking that because many of the smaller biotech funding, biotech companies saw some struggle during the 23, 22, 23 phase.
+So that is what I was hitting on, not so much.
+I completely understand, though, you come more on the commercial and probably late stage clinical stage.

 speaker